(more…)

 Rowlett administrators, teachers and parents decided that rather than lose their special art and communications classes, and devoted teachers, they would attempt a charter conversion.

-“It’s not the direction I thought we would be going in after 13 years,” said Flynn, a 34-year district employee who has led the school since it opened in 2000.
-“It’s not about wanting to leave the district.
-We wanted to be able to continue the type of programs that we have always offered.”
+"It's not the direction I thought we would be going in after 13 years,'' said Flynn, a 34-year district employee who has led the school since it opened in 2000.
+"It's not about wanting to leave the district.
+We wanted to be able to continue the type of programs that we have always offered.''

 The district will have to review the application.
 If approved, Rowlett could open as a charter school - the first conversion charter in Manatee and the 21st such school in Florida - in the 2014-15 school year.

 For parent Erin Novarro, who has a rising second-grader and fourth-grader at Rowlett and enrolled them in the school because of the special programs, going charter is the right decision.
-It’s the only way, she said, “to keep Rowlett Rowlett.”
+It's the only way, she said, "to keep Rowlett Rowlett.''

 Every one of the 61 teachers eligible to vote on the conversion cast a ballot, Flynn said.
 The final count was 57-4.
 Of the 645 families eligible to vote, 506 did so with 480 voting yes.